salsalabs/engexport/README.md

 `panic: invalid response code 555 `

 then the number of fields in the `&include=` in the URL going to Salsa has too many items.
-The fix is to use `--disableInclude`:
+The fix is to set `disableInclude` to false in `run.yaml`

-`engexport --disableInclude --login (etc.)`

-Doing that adds some overhead since the full record is being returned and not just parts.
-The crashing will stop, though, so there's an upside.

 ## Output